HellOwhatAs/Skymask-rs/README.md

 $$ O(k \cdot \log r \cdot n \log n) $$

-Where $n$ represents the number of line segments, and $k$ denotes the average number of segments each line overlaps with in the analytical result.

 The obtained analytical solution is a `RangeMap`, therefore the time complexity for sampling skymask is

 $$ O(m \cdot \log r) $$

+> Where $n$ represents the number of line segments, and $k$ denotes the average number of segments each line overlaps with in the analytical result.
-Where $r$ denotes the number of segments in the analytical result, and $m$ refers to the number of discrete sample points taken from the skymask.
+> $r$ denotes the number of segments in the analytical result, and $m$ refers to the number of discrete sample points taken from the skymask.

 ## Benchmark
 Runs on 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz (8 Physical Cores / 16 Logical Threads) and NVIDIA GeForce RTX 3070 Laptop GPU.